tsmarsh/valkyrie/README.md

 A server definition is expressed as an object (a Servlet) that operates on other objects (a Request and a Response) by passing them other objects (often Strings and Streams).

-Ring, and now Valkrie, express them as functions (a handler) that accept data and return data.
+Ring, and now Valkyrie, express them as functions (a handler) that accept data and return data.

 ```java
 Function<Stash, Stash> handler = (req) -> stash(